taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 13: Lift Connection

-It is no official term yet, but you can lift the connection between React and Redux.
+It is no official term (yet), but you can lift the connection between React and Redux.
 For instance, you could lift the connection from the `Stories` component to another component.
 But you need the list of stories to map over them in the `Stories` component.
 However, what about the `onArchive()` function?
 It is not used in the `Stories` component, but only in the `Story` component and only passed via the `Stories` component.
 Thus you could lift the connection partly.
 The `stories` would stay in the `Stories` component, but the `onArchive()` function could live in the `Story` component.

 First, you remove the `onArchive()` function for the `Stories` component and remove the `mapDispatchToProps()` as well.
 It will be used later on in the `Story` component.